neams-th-coe/cardinal/doc/content/tutorials/openmc_fluid.md

 cardinal-opt -i common_input.i solid_mesh.i --mesh-only
 ```

+which will create a mesh named `solid_mesh_in.e`.
+Alternatively, you can download this mesh from Box.
+Note that the above coommand
-which takes advantage of a MOOSE feature for combining input files together by placing
+takes advantage of a MOOSE feature for combining input files together by placing
 some common parameters used by the other applications into a file named `common_input.i`.
-Alternatively, you can download and unzip this mesh from Box.

 The temperature on the fluid-solid interface is provided by [!ac](THM),
 while the heat source is provided by OpenMC.
 Because MOOSE heat conduction will run first in the coupled case,
 the initial fluid temperature is
 set to an axial distribution given by bulk energy conservation ($q=\dot{m}C_{p,f}\left(T_f-T_{inlet}\right)$)
-given the inlet temperature $T_{inlet}$, mass flowrate $\dot{m}$, fluid
+given the inlet temperature $T_{inlet}$, mass flowrate $\dot{m}$, and fluid
 isobaric specific heat $C_{p,f}$.
 The initial heat source distribution is assumed
 uniform in the radial direction with a sinusoidal dependence in the axial direction.